-Here are 9 genius ways a baby carrier makes your life easier
+Here are 9 ways a baby carrier makes a busy mums life easier.

 If you’re battling a reflux baby it can be tricky to keep them upright after a feed.
 This is because they don’t have the strength to hold themselves upright.
 Having them in a baby carrier instead of flat on their back will help reduce the symptoms of reflux.
 They might even sleep a little longer for you.